-Neon: although, in the face painting world we use this term to refer to UV reactive paints, by definition it is a colorless odorless mostly inert gaseous element that is found in minute amounts in air and is used in electric lamps.
+Neon: although, in the face painting and Special Effects (SFX) world we use this term to refer to UV reactive paints, by definition it is a colorless odorless mostly inert gaseous element that is found in minute amounts in air and is used in electric lamps.
 Technically our paints are not neon, though they appear to glow like a neon light, and most are labeled as Neon.

 UV Reactive: it is a product that glows under black light.
 This product needs the presence of a black light to glow, and it won’t glow without one.
 UV reactive paint can also be called luminous paint or fluorescent paint.

-Day-glow: most of our neon face paints are day-glow, meaning they also have a glowing effect under regular day light.
+Day-glow: most of our neon paints are day-glow, meaning they also have a glowing effect under regular day light, these are Special FX Paints and not considered a cosmetic in the USA and Europe.
 That is not the case for those brands that use the only set of FDA approved neon pigments in existence, since those pigments only glow under black light and are very dull under regular light.

 Glow In The Dark: these kind of paints don’t need a black light to glow.
 They only need to be exposed to regular light to be charged.
 Once charged, they will glow in a dark room.
 They also react under black light, but a black light won’t charge them, so exposure to black light won’t help to make them glow in the darkness afterwards.
 Glow in the dark paints are only good when used in large surfaces.
 Small detailed work can rarely be seen because the glow is not as intense as it is when the surface covered is much larger.
 Also, they are usually not very good for line work due to their creamier consistency.